Counseling and Support Services at 2101 Minnehaha Ave

-- Individual counseling for children, adults, elders and families
+- Individual counseling

-- Psychiatric medication management services for children and adults
+- Psychiatric services

 The Indian Health Board also has a robust psychology training program housed within the C&S Clinic.
 We accept doctoral-level trainees for therapy and advanced therapy practica, psychology internship (application through the APPIC member #1992), and postdoctoral fellowship (APPIC member #9917).

-Doctoral Level Psychology Practicum Training
+Doctoral-Level Psychology Practicum

 We provide training and advanced training to doctoral level practica students who are planning careers in community mental health or the American Indian community.
 For more information on this program, contact the Training Director, Dr. Luz Salinas, at 612-721-9804 or firstname.lastname@example.org